Vunnupyx/clight/docs/user/MdcLightConfiguration.md

     "port": 102,
     // Rack.
     // For S7 300, S7 1200 and S7 1500: Always 0
-    // For S7 400: The rack, where the S7 is mounted
+    // For S7 400: The rack, where the S7 CPU is mounted
     "rack": 0,
     // Slot.
     // For S7 300: Always 2
     // For S7 1200 and S7 1500: Always 1
-    // For S7 400: The slot, where the S7 is mounted on the rack "slot": 2
+    // For S7 400: The slot, where the S7 CPU is mounted on the rack "slot": 2
   }
 }
 ```

-### S7 Addresses for MTConnect Values
+### Sinumerik 840D 4.5 PLC Interface - S7 Addresses for MTConnect Values

 EXECUTION